Harris, Gallinari help Clippers edge Blazers 104-100

 With Portland missing its defensive anchor, the Clippers began the half on a 20-4 run.
 The Clippers kept the momentum going, outscoring the Blazers 38-16 in the third quarter.

-With the game slipping away, Blazers coach Terry Stotts left Lillard in the game to start the fourth quarter, and the star guard's personal 7-0 run in a span of 12 seconds tied it at 100 with 1:53 left.
+With the game slipping away, Stotts left Lillard in the game to start the fourth quarter, and the star guard's personal 7-0 run in a span of 12 seconds tied it at 100 with 1:53 left.

+"Lillard got those two (3s) at the end that I thought I was gonna die over," Rivers said.
+"We were trying to trap and we slipped and messed up twice and he makes two.
+That's just how good he is."

-But Gallinari made a short pull-up jumper, Portland missed a couple jumpers on the next possession and Patrick Beverley clinched it with a pair of free throws.
+But Gallinari made a short pull-up jumper moments later, Portland missed a couple jumpers on the next possession and Patrick Beverley clinched it with a pair of free throws after a botched rebound by the Blazers.

 The loss ruined Maurice Harkless' first start of the season.
 He had returned Wednesday from a knee injury that kept him out since Oct.
 29.